Anthonyqueencode/masterApp/README.md

 # masterApp

+A Task managing app:
-This app serve as a personal assitant to user
+This app will serve as a personal assitant to the user, helping to manage tasks and keep track of finished tasks.